Smith & Wesson Model No. 2 Army: Western Frontier

 At the close of the Civil War, demand for the S & W Army Model 2 declined and Smith & Wesson focused on the development of arms in heavier calibers suitable for use on the American frontier.

 February 1868, in a deal with Remington Arms, Smith & Wesson allowed Remington to convert Remington Model 1858 Percussion Cap revolvers into metallic cartridge .46 rimfire conversions using the Rollin White patent, against payment of a royalty fee.

 In 1869 the company developed a large frame break action single action revolver with an automatic empty case ejector, first produced 1870, in the calibers .44 S&W American and .44 Henry.
 The design is known as the Smith & Wesson Model 3.

+The famed American frontiersman and gunslinger Wild Bill Hickok was known to carry a No. 2 later in his life.
+Following his 1876 murder in Deadwood it was sold along with his personal effects to help pay for burial expenses, in 2022 it was auctioned for $235,000.

 Teradaya Incident

 Sakamoto Ryōma used a S&W Model 2 to defend himself from an assassination attempt by 10 spearmen, later writing his account in a letter to his family.